phalcon-orphanage/docs/en/reference/models.rst

         public function getPrice()
         {
-            //Convert the value to double before be used return (double) $this->price;
+            // Convert the value to double before be used return (double) $this->price;
         }
     }